Banner Logo

 What is it?

-Ben is a wildlife photographer, and wishes to showcase his skills to the whole world.
-His editor advised him to create a portfolio in the form of a website, and share it on his social media.
+Ben is a wildlife photographer who wishes to showcase his skills to the world.
+His editor advised him to create a portfolio in the form of a website and share it on his social media.

 Ben started searching for similar portfolios on the internet.
 He stumbled upon an image gallery at the bottom of a photography website.
 Once he clicked on an image, he was redirected straight to the photographer’s Instagram feed.